 New Confirmed Cases: The number of new cases reported to IUP by the Pennsylvania Department of Health during this reporting period.
 Depending on when an individual sought treatment, a report of a new confirmed case can come from the

 Pennsylvania Department of Health to IUP at any time during an individual’s recovery period.
-This means that a COVID-19 positive IUP student or employee may have completed part, or all, of the Centers for Disease Control (CDC) recommended recovery self-isolation period.
-In
+This means that a COVID-19 positive IUP student may have completed part, or all, of the Centers for Disease Control (CDC) recommended recovery

-that circumstance, a COVID-19 positive IUP student or employee may be counted on the dashboard as both a “new case” and a “recovered case.”
+self-isolation period.
+In that circumstance, a COVID-19 positive IUP student may be counted on the dashboard as both a “new case” and a “recovered case.”

 Isolation on Campus: Students can be housed in Delaney Hall for self-isolation if they have a confirmed positive test for COVID-19 or are presumed positive and waiting for testing results.
 Following CDC guidelines, it is recommend